 Another aspect of investing in shares is that they provide dividends, money paid to investors from company profits.
 This means that investing in shares provides income, although this will be small compared to the amount you invest.

-Prospective investors should be mindful, that shares come with a higher risk than almost all other forms of investment – get your calculations and estimations wrong, and you could wind up with nothing.
+Prospective investors should be mindful, that shares come with a higher risk than some other forms of investment – get your calculations and estimations wrong, and you could wind up with nothing.